marky-mark/emrclient/README.md

 ### EMR Client

 This is created to view and kill applications/jobs running on yarn inside Amazon EMR or any other remote location.
 Currently the amazon api does not include stopping jobs.
-Also supports adding steps to EMR

-### Pre-requisites

-Yarn must be installed on machine
+Also supports adding steps to EMR and listing them.
+The amazon EMR api does not contain have calls to terminate jobs and so must be done via yarn api.
+A small layer of caching is also added.

-#### Commands
+### Commands

-In order to use this the master ec2 instance created must be assigned a public ip
+In order to use the `list_applications` and `kill_application` the master ec2 instance of EMR cluster created must be assigned a public ip

 ##### Display help